isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 **Reason**: This is a set of guidelines for writing ISO Standard C++.

 **Note**: There are environments where extensions are necessary, e.g., to access system resources.
-In such cases, localize to use of necessary extensions and control their use with non-core Coding Guidelines.
+In such cases, localize the use of necessary extensions and control their use with non-core Coding Guidelines.

 **Note**: There are environments where restrictions on use of standard C++ language or library features are necessary, e.g., to avoid dynamic memory allocation as required by aircraft control software standards.